Frequently Asked Questions

 No. However, several across Kansas sell the passes.
 For more details on how to purchase a pass, please visit the USGS Online Store.
 For more information on the National Parks Pass and other entrance passes that are available, please visit the National Park Service website at https://www.nps.gov/fees_passes.htm

-Are there Any Parking Fees?
+Are there any parking fees?
 Where is the parking location?
 If we purchased a National Park Pass, can we utilize the pass?

 No, there are no parking fees.
 You do not need a pass to get into the park.
 It is free.
 The parking lot is located right across the street from Brown v.
-Board of Education National Historic Park and it is free and open to the public.
+Board of Education National Historical Park and it is free and open to the public.

 Is there nearby lodging and dining areas?